Pathi-rao/Pathi-rao/README.md

 - Working out for atleast 4 days a week
 - Getting to bed early and not working late
 - Improving technical skills for my Master thesis
-- Teaching frontend by myself
+- Learning frontend by myself
-- Learn backend --> In the near future.

 ### :computer: Programming languages and tools:
 <p>